Scholarships for 2023

 Applicants may apply for up to three modules total (any combination of SISG and SISMID modules, providing the applicant is eligible).

 The priority scholarship application deadline is March 10 or until funds are exhausted.
 Applications received by March 10 will be given first consideration and applicants will be notified of their award status by April 3.
-Applications received after March 10 will be considered only if funding remains after the first round of awards.
+Applications received after March 10 will be considered on a rolling basis should funds remain after the first round of awards.
+All funding for 2023 has been allocated.

 For questions email email@example.com.